-The event was conducted on 12th and 14th May.
+The tenth Head of the River was conducted on 12th and 14th May 1877 on the Upper Yarra (upstream).

 This event continued with heats and finals with three schools competing.
 The Geelong Grammar Boat Club history reports that it did not compete on medical advice.
 It quotes the Grammar School Quarterly April 1877 page 16 as follows: